Shelley Thayer, Executive Director

 Kim Domokos, DVM, Director of Medical Services

 Dr. Kim Domokos received her Doctor of Veterinary Medicine Degree from St. Georges University in 2009.
 She joined SPCA Florida in July of 2012 with the opening of the new McClurg Animal Medical Center.
 Prior to working at SPCA Florida, she worked as an Associate Veterinarian in small animal practice for two-and-a-half years.

-Jo Hendon, Director of Quality Assurance and Consumer Services
+Jo Hendon, Director of HR

 In addition to handling donor relations, Jo is working with our Quality Assurance Training Specialist to optimize SPCA Florida’s operating and service level standards to promote superior quality of care and customer satisfaction.
 Working collaboratively with key individuals throughout the SPCA Florida campus, Jo will coordinate efforts to achieve AAHA accreditation and other quality certifications.